-Water, plumbing and bathroom fittings Repair Category 2 Notes Significant leakage/staining/overflow was noted to the galvanised tank which is of an older pattern.
-Further checks and repairs will be necessary as appropriate.
-Further updating could be considered to personal preference.
+Water, plumbing and bathroom fittings Repair Category 1 Notes No significant defects noted other than normal wear and tear.
+Ongoing attention and maintenance will be necessary to seals of showers and bath fittings.
+We understand the previous bath leakage has occurred to the top floor bathroom.
+We understand remedial works have been carried out with further ongoing monitoring as necessary as appropriate to see if these works have been successful.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.

-Heating and hot water Repair Category 2 Notes The heating system appears of an older pattern.
-No service records could be made available.
-Further checks and remedial works will be necessary as appropriate.
-Radiators were noted to be of an older pattern.
+Heating and hot water Repair Category 2 Notes We understand the boiler has recently undergone some repair works with documentation available.
+No service records were available at the time of inspection.
+It is good practice for LPG systems to be checked and serviced on an annual basis.
 We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.